|Country of Origin||United States|

 The Daug is the result of mixing two small-sized dog breeds: Pug and Dachshund.
 It inherits the mixed traits from both of its parents.
 It can make an excellent pet for a family who wants a cuddle, entertaining, and fun buddy.

-Daug is suitable for a family of all age and can do great in an apartment too as they do not need a big place to perform their activities.
+Daug is suitable for a family of all age and can do great in an apartment too as they do not need a big place to perform their daily activities.

 Daug is a small to medium-sized dog with the mixed appearance of both of its parents.
 The muzzle is of small to medium length but not as small as the Pug.
 The body is often heavily built with muscular legs and body.
 There might be folded skin on the forehead area and on the snout.